3cqs-coder/SymBot/docs/README.md

 ### Data persistence and upgrades

 SymBot's state is stored in named Docker volumes rather than inside the container image, so it survives container restarts and upgrades.
-The bundled MongoDB keeps its data in the `mongo-data` volume, and the SymBot container persists your configuration (`config/`, including your encrypted secrets and this instance's identity), the Hub database and runtime state (`data/`), your System backups (`backups/`), uploads, logs, and rollback snapshots.
+The bundled MongoDB keeps its data in the `mongo-data` volume, and the SymBot container persists your configuration (`config/`, including your encrypted secrets and this instance's identity), the Hub database and runtime state (`data/`), your System backups (`backups/`), uploads, logs, rollback snapshots, and your login sessions (`sessions/`, which holds the session secret — persisting it means a rebuild doesn't sign a new secret and log everyone out).
 Only the application code is replaced when the image is rebuilt.

 To upgrade a Docker install, update the SymBot files (for example with `git pull`) and rebuild from the `docker` directory: